-- departures from the Standard Model parametrized in the language of Effective Field The- - ory (EFT).
-The reach of CEPC Higgs measurements in constraining Wilson coefficients - of select dimension-6 operators in the SM EFT is shown in Figure 2.2, while the reach of - 4 CEPC electroweak precision measurements in terms of the so-called oblique parameters - 5 (likewise expressible in terms of Wilson coefficients of dimension-6 operators in the SM - EFT) is shown in the lower panel of Figure 2.2.
-The significant improvement of CEPC - relative to both current and projected LHC measurements is apparent.
-Later in this sec- - tion, we will explore in detail the implications of the precision measurements at CEPC for - 9 important open questions of the Standard Model. - CEPC, running as both Higgs factory and Z-factory, will also probe interesting new physics, offer an excellent opportunity of studying flavor physics, allow precise QCD measurements.
+The combination of precision Higgs and electroweak measurements at CEPC is particularly powerful.
+This is most readily apparent in the potential for CEPC to constrain departures from the Standard Model parametrized in the language of Effective Field Theory (EFT).
+The reach of CEPC Higgs measurements in constraining Wilson coefficients of select dimension-6 operators in the SM EFT is shown in Figure 2.2, while the reach of CEPC electroweak precision measurements in terms of the so-called oblique parameters (likewise expressible in terms of Wilson coefficients of dimension-6 operators in the SM EFT) is shown in the lower panel of Figure 2.2.
+The significant improvement of CEPC relative to both current and projected LHC measurements is apparent.
+Later in this section, we will explore in detail the implications of the precision measurements at CEPC for important open questions of the Standard Model.

+CEPC, running as both Higgs factory and Z-factory, will also probe interesting new physics, offer an excellent opportunity of studying flavor physics, allow precise QCD measurements.
 We will also elaborate on these later in this section.
-To set the stage, we briefly comment on the running scenarios assumed in the results presented in this section. - While the plan for the Higgs factory has been fixed, the plan for the Z-factory run is

-- still preliminary.
-The total number of Zs with different options ranging from 0.3×10^{12} - ${2}$ (baseline) to up to 10^{12} Zs.
-To give an characterization of the full potential of the CEPC, - we will use $10^{12} Zs$ (Tera Z) in our estimates.
+To set the stage, we briefly comment on the running scenarios assumed in the results presented in this section.
+While the plan for the Higgs factory has been fixed, the plan for the Z-factory run is still preliminary.
+The total number of Zs with different options ranges from $0.3 \times 10^{12}$ (baseline) to up to $10^{12}$ Zs.
+To give an characterization of the full potential of the CEPC, we will use $10^{12}$ Zs (Tera Z) in our estimates.